 I sometimes resist the “moving part” of each leg on a long trip – knowing that everything is going to change completely overnight and the orientation process will begin anew ;o(.
 Once aboard the airplane, it’s better.

-Turkish Airlines seems efficient – but as with all European airlines their baggage rules and allowances are skimpy when compared to the US.
+Turkish Airlines seems efficient – but as with all European airlines their baggage policies and allowances are skimpy when compared to the US.
 Clearly the rules are designed to boost revenue and glean every Euro or Turkish Lira possible from their passengers.
 They seem to allow MUCH more baggage for people flying from Africa or to the US… Haven’t figured that out yet but there must be a logical reason – to their benefit of course.
 Qatar Airways has a more reasonable baggage allowance but….

 Next visit to Rome I will stay longer and heed suggestions from locals to arrive in October, November, or December when the weather is cooler and there are fewer tourists.
 Rome is an unbelievably rich city – so much to see and learn here!
-I’ve attached some uncaptioned photos taken near the Coliseum.
+I’ve attached some photos taken near the Coliseum.

-Most of all, I will sorely miss the delights of my favorite neighborhood Italian restaurant – Sora Pia.
+Most of all, I will sorely miss the indescribable delights of my favorite neighborhood Italian restaurant – Sora Pia.
 I will always have a soft place in my heart for a waiter there who looks like Luca Brasi (really) from the Godfather.
 He speaks little or no English but always looked after me and never watched me eat my pasta or frowned when olive oil dripped down my chin!
 He taught me about “digestivos” when noticing a distraught look on my face after a full meal – starter PLUS primi piatti and secondo piatti!

-More later from Istanbul – a huge city of 14.5 million.
-After the time in Rome, it will be a massive change – basilicas to mosques!
+More later from Istanbul – a huge city of 15 million.
+After this time in Rome, it will be a massive change – basilicas to mosques!
 I’m prepared for the same Internet restrictions experienced during a previous visit in 2013 – won’t know until I get there.
 My hotel is in the Beyoğlu District.
 During the last visit, I stayed in Sultanahmet where most of the major tourist attractions are found.